Bira/octopus-carnival/_posts/2023-03-10-raven-roost-bandits.md

 inflicts ongoing physical damage (save ends).
 Even on a miss, it immobilizes for a turn.

-What do highwayman do with the other 9 bolts once they use this?
+What do highwaymen do with the other 9 bolts once they use this?
 They wait for a marked enemy to make an attack that doesn't include them as a target.
 That lets them use **Stand, You Coward** as a reaction, which lets them immediately recharge and use **Bolt to the Gut** on the offending enemy!